 Developing projects that can be the basis for future grant-applications by the communities to support change;

-• Recruit students and UML faculty who can provide expertise and support as part of these teams;
+Recruiting students and UMass Lowell faculty who can provide expertise and support as part of these teams;

-• Evaluation of community programs to ensure effectiveness and cost-savings when applicable.
+Evaluating of community programs to ensure effectiveness and efficiency.